Alki Zei

-Alki Zei (Greek: Άλκη Ζέη) (December 15, 1925 – February 27, 2020) was a Greek novelist and children's writer.
+Alki Zei (Άλκη Ζέη; 15 December 1923 – 27 February 2020) was a Greek novelist and children's writer.

 Biography

-Zei was born in Athens.
+Alki Zei was born in Athens on 15 December 1923.
 She studied in the philosophy school of Athens University, the Drama School of the Athens Odeion, and in the screenwriting department of the Moscow Cinema Institute.
 From 1954 to 1964 she lived in the Soviet Union as a political refugee.
 In 1964 she and her family returned to Greece, but they all left again when the junta seized power in 1967.
 That time she stayed in Paris, returning only after the dictatorship fell.